-Consider four main fees when selling on eBay: subscription, listing, final value and PayPal transaction fees.
+Consider three main fees when selling on eBay: subscription, listing and final value.

 If you want to open an eBay Store, choose from five paid subscription tiers to choose from: Starter, Basic, Premium, Anchor and Enterprise.
 You generally can shave savings off monthly costs with an annual subscription.

 $27.95 monthly or $263.40 a year